camunda/camunda-docs/docs/product-manuals/clients/java-client/logging.md

 title: "Logging"
 ---

-The client uses SLF4J for logging.
-It logs useful things, such as exception stack traces when a job handler fails execution.
+The client uses SLF4J for logging useful notes, such as exception stack traces when a job handler fails execution.
 Using the SLF4J API, any SLF4J implementation can be plugged in.
 The following example uses Log4J 2.

 ## Maven dependencies